Backups FAQ

 What happens to the backups if I accidentally delete an instance?

 If an instance is deleted, the backup is deleted as well.
 However, Cloud Databases waits for 3 days before it is deleted internally.
 Within those 3 days, you can either re-enable the instance or create a new service instance from the backup.
 For more information, see Deleting your Deployment and Removing your Data.
-You can also use IBM Cloud to restore a deleted resource.
+You can also use IBM Cloud CLI or API to restore a deleted resource.
 For more information, see Using resource reclamations.

 Is it possible to restore an instance from a backup in a different instance?